What the tide refused to take

 “This is what we are when the sea returns what we have thrown away.”

-What the Tide Refused to Take confronts us with the fossil of the future: a layer of plastic waste, metals and concrete that the Earth, the oceans and the atmosphere already preserve as our signature.
-It is an invitation to radical observation, because everything shown here was found.
+What emerges here confronts us with an unsettling possibility: the fossil of the future.
+A layer of plastics, metals, glass, concrete and other residues that the Earth, the oceans and the atmosphere have already begun to preserve as the material signature of our time.

 Fragments of iron and alloys return as persistent remains.
 As they corrode, they release oxides and ions — copper, zinc, lead — that alter the water and affect the life forms it sustains.
 Salt and acidification accelerate their degradation, breaking them into sharp-edged fragments that wound bodies and territories.
 They are enduring traces: residues the sea returns and the landscape absorbs as part of its own material fabric.